Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 # Path to Success

 With a strong object model, you are ready to construct your Algorithm X matrix.
 At this point, Haunted Manor and High-Rise Buildings feel a bit more different than similar.
-Instead, I suggest you revisit your matrix setup for [There is No Spook – Episode 2](there-is-no-spoon---episode-2) where many of the same concepts can be found.
+Instead, I suggest you revisit your matrix setup for [There is No Spoon – Episode 2](there-is-no-spoon---episode-2) where many of the same concepts can be found.

 Getting your matrix set up properly is challenging, but Algorithm X will find solutions to all test cases, except the 7x7 manors, very quickly.
 To solve the 7x7 manors requires some problem-space reduction and that is a wonderful challenge on its own.
-I needed to really think through sequences of events similar to what I discussed for [There is No Spook – Episode 2](there-is-no-spoon---episode-2-revisited).
+I needed to really think through [sequences of events](there-is-no-spoon---episode-2-revisited) similar to what I discussed for There is No Spoon – Episode 2.

 # I Ain’t Afraid of No Ghosts